Liz Rosenthal: New Thoughts on VR Distribution

 I think what’s really important is that how you launch whatever you do.
 When you create something, any media or property or any art piece, you have to think where are you going to launch it.
 And so, in terms of festivals, you have to start thinking what festival has a lot of press, what has awards, where’s the right territory.
 Obviously, there’s timing aspect when you finish your project.

 But I think with anything that’s always…

 Justine: I do.

-Some things start at Comic Con because that’s super big brand-attached property.
-Some would go to more artistic territorial festivals that seats nature as what it is.
-But I think, with any distribution plan, you have to think of where you head.
+[4:36 inaudible] at Comic Con because that’s super big brand-attached property.
+Some would go to more artistic territorial festivals that seats [inaudible].
+But I think, with any distribution plan, you have to think of [4:51 inaudible].

 And I think it’s new to the VR community because it’s very much about demoing prototypes.
-And because people kind of think that isn’t a case system but that is a business case system, what’s really important is if we don’t value the things we’re making, treat them properly in terms of business strategy then no one else is going to treat them in the same way.
+And because people kind of think that isn’t [5:02 the only case system] but that is a business case system, what’s really important is if we don’t value the things we’re making, treat them properly in terms of business strategy then no one else is going to treat them in the same way.

 Justine: Absolutely.
 Another thing is you had a whole list of different kind of venues that VR can be exhibited and some of those are rather uncommon.
 Do you want to go over a few ones that you put on the map that other people maybe are not thinking about?